 New Mini Express Vessels

-Beginning in 2019, Tropical Shipping began introduction of their new Mini Express Class vessels (such as Tropic Freedom), which have 12-foot drafts and are built for servicing shallow ports, such as Marsh Harbour (the Bahamas), Providenciales, and some ports in the Dominican Republic.
+Beginning in 2019, Tropical Shipping began the introduction of their new Mini Express Class vessels (such as Tropic Freedom), which have 12-foot drafts and are built for servicing shallow ports, such as Marsh Harbour (the Bahamas), Providenciales, and some ports in the Dominican Republic.
 Tropic Gem is the new sister ship of Tropic Freedom.

 This class of ships are built in China, with German engines, and built-in cranes that are manufactured in Austria.